Department: Data Science Center

 - Demonstrated GIS experience.

-- Extensive knowledge and expertise with geospatial data and relevant software, such as, GDAL, ESRI ArcGIS applications, Carto, ENVI, and QGIS.
+- Extensive knowledge and expertise with geospatial data and relevant software, such as, GDAL, ESRI ArcGIS applications, QGIS, and ENVI.

 - Experience with Python or R and their application to geospatial data.

-- Competence with georeferenced data wrangling, analysis, visualization, and storytelling.
+- Competence with data preparation, analysis, visualization, and storytelling.

 - Master’s degree or equivalency in Geography, Geographic Information Science, or other relevant field, or relevant work experience.